 P21DD means that the reductant tank heater (DEF Heater) is defective.
 Your vehicle will go into limp mode.
 If you try to reset the codes, they will return the next morning when you start the car.

 No. DPF regeneration will not happen in limp mode unless manually forced by a professional diagnostic scanner.

 Will disconnecting the battery reset limp mode?

 Sometimes.
-If the limp mode is set by the ECU, disconnecting the battery may reset the limp mode.
-The limp mode will most likely return as soon as you start to drive, or once the engine warms up.
-If limp mode is set by the transmission module, disconnecting the battery won't reset the limp mode.
+If the ECU sets the limp mode, disconnecting the battery may reset the limp mode.
+The limp mode will most likely return as soon as you start to drive or once the engine warms up.
+If the transmission module sets limp mode, disconnecting the battery won’t reset the limp mode.

 Will EGR delete cause limp mode?

 Deleting the EGR valve can result in excessive carbon buildup at the turbocharger over time.
 Eventually, the VNT mechanism can get clogged, which will cause limp mode.

 Will a bad oxygen sensor cause limp mode?

 Oxygen sensors do NOT usually cause limp mode.

 Will low oil cause limp mode?